Blog

 MB = MC

 The efficiency of any monetization or pricing system is the degree to which it can correlate marginal cost (MC) to marginal benefit (MB).
 In the above examples, we fixed the price.
 Fixing the price makes sense, given that the utility curves flattened out.
-But the more the curve refuses to flatten, the most decorrelated MC to MB becomes as Time continues.
+But the more the curve refuses to flatten, the more decorrelated MC to MB becomes, the longer it continues.

-The above gets us to the emergence of DLC and MTX.
-Players were playing PvP titles for hundreds, if not thousands of hours.
-MC failed to catch up.
-DLC map packs like those in Call of Duty and Battlefield helped MC catch up (and grow MB!) in fixed intervals, but the correlation was still weak as Time persisted.
+The above leads us to the emergence of DLC and MTX.
+Players were playing PvP titles for hundreds, if not thousands, of hours, and MC failed to catch up.
+DLC map packs like those in Call of Duty and Battlefield helped MC catch up (and grow MB!) in fixed intervals, but the correlation was still weak, and time persisted.

 Utility/Price Curve: MTX & F2P Games